darango91/cmp_be/README.md

-# Cuidate Mas Pro - Backend Repo
+# Cuidate Mas Pro - Python Backend Repo

 This repository contains the backend code for the Cuidate Mas Pro project.
 It is built using Python and Django.